Our team

 Dr Raposo is a research assistant at the MRC.
 She graduated with a Bachelor of Science with first class honours from Western Sydney University in 2015 and will be awarded her PhD from the same university in 2019 for her research characterising protein arginine methylation in glioblastoma.
 Her work found differences in the expression levels of the enzymes responsible for arginine methylation (PRMTs) between cancerous and non-cancerous cells and identified PRMTs as potential therapeutic targets in glioblastoma.
 Ms Raposo’s current research focuses on understanding the role of the microbiome in liver diseases, including hepatitis, obesity-related non-alcoholic fatty liver disease and nonalcoholic steatohepatitis.

 Dr Michelle Fitzmaurice is a Research Officer at UNSW Microbiome Research Centre (MRC).
 She graduated in Human Nutrition with Honours and was awarded a PhD in Biochemistry at Ulster University (2013) for her work in diabetes, biomarker discovery and protein glycation.
-Following a sabbatical working as a Nutritionist in industry, Michelle has returned to research as the study coordinator for the Healthy Optimal Australian Microbiome study.
+Following a sabbatical working as a Nutritionist in industry, Michelle has returned to research as the Project Manager for the Healthy Optimal Australian Microbiome study.
 Additionally, she supports the MothersBabies project at UNSW MRC.

 Michelle is also a Registered Nutritionist and has a broad range of research interests including the microbiome, diabetes and infant/maternal nutrition on developmental programming.